A Message from the Director PHYLLIS W. CHENG

 Before becoming a lawyer, Ms. Cheng founded and directed a citizens’ commission to address sex discrimination at the Los Angeles Unified School District, was Title IX coordinator and monitored a Title VII consent decree promoting women into administration in the school system.
 She was responsible for the passage of California’s version of the federal Title IX law (Ed.
 Code, § 200 et seq.) prohibiting sex discrimination in education.
 She was also a researcher on school desegregation at the RAND Corporation, adjunct faculty at the University of California, Los Angeles (UCLA) Graduate School of Education, director of a mentoring program for at-risk minority girls at the University of Southern California (USC), and a debate panelist on KNBC-TV’s Emmy-winning “Free 4 All” program.

-Ms. Cheng received her B.A. and M.Ed. from UCLA, her Ph.D. from USC, where she was a James Irvine Fellow, and her J.D. from Southwestern Law School.
+Ms. Cheng received her B.A. and M.Ed. from UCLA, her Ph.D. from USC, where she was a James Irvine Fellow, and her J.D. from Southwestern Law School, where she serves on the Board of Trustees.
 She is an immigrant from Hong Kong and a native speaker of Chinese in three dialects.